kieranpotts/devboxes/docs/test.md

     $ vagrant up --provision
     ```

 5. While the text box is provisioned, add the following configuration to your local system's `hosts` file.

+    For iOS and Unix-like systems, the path to the hosts file is `/etc/hosts`.
+For Windows it is `\Windows\System32\drivers\etc\hosts`.

     ```
     192.168.200.200 [name].devbox.local